 It can be as simple as drawing a large square, and dividing it into four quadrants – one for each element of the SWOT analysis.

-Think about what you, your team, and your business are good at – all the attributes that’ll help you achieve your goals, eg. what you (and your team) do well, any unique skills or expert knowledge, what you/your business do better than your competitors, good processes and systems, and where your business is most profitable.
+Think about what you, your team, and your business are good at – all the attributes that will help you achieve your goals, eg what you (and your team) do well, any unique skills or expert knowledge, what you/your business do better than your competitors, good processes and systems, and where your business is most profitable.

-Think about the things that could stop you from achieving your objectives, including what costs you time and/or money, the areas you or your company need to improve in, what resources you lack, which parts of the business aren’t profitable, poor brand awareness, disorganised processes, or a poor online presence.
+Think about the things that could stop you from achieving your objectives.
+This might include what costs you time and/or money, the areas you or your company need to improve in, what resources you lack, which parts of the business aren’t profitable, poor brand awareness, disorganised processes, or a poor online presence.
 Think about what you can do to minimise your weaknesses.

 Think about the external conditions that will help you achieve your goals.
-How can you can do more for your existing customers, or reach new markets?
+How can you do more for your existing customers, or reach new markets?
 Are there related products and services that could provide opportunities for your business, and how could you use technology to enhance your business?

 Consider the external conditions that could damage your business's performance – things like what’s going on in your industry, and in the economy, the obstacles you face, the strengths of your biggest competitors, and things your competitors are doing that you're not.
 Think about how you could try to minimise or manage the threats.